OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/datepicker/datepicker.md

 # How to use the Date Picker UI Pattern

-This example binds the Date Picker widget to an input.
-When the user selects a date from the calendar it is displayed in the input widget.
+In this example, the user selects a date from the calendar, the date is saved in a variable and then displayed in an input widget.

 1. In Service Studio, in the Toolbox, search for `Date Picker`.